 Shape of the Tank.
 Length Over Height

-The reason for this is because crabs need mostly a place to crawl from side to side, not up and down.
+The reason for this is that crabs need mostly a place to crawl from side to side, not up and down.

 Location of the Tank